atishg02/NBA-Data-Analysis-Project/README.md

 EDA involved exploring the NBA data to answer key questions, such as:

-- Has there been a dramatic increase or decrease in three-pointers _attempted_ between 2005 and 2025?
+- Has there been an increase, decrease, or fluctation in three-pointers _attempted_ between 2005 and 2025?
-- Has there been an increase or decrease in three-pointers _made_ between 2005 and 2025?
+- Has there been an increase or decrease, or fluctation in three-pointers _made_ between 2005 and 2025?
+- Has there been an increase or decrease, or fluctation in three-point _percentage_ between 2005 and 2025?
 - Are the top NBA three-point shooters shooting better in 2005 or 2025?
+- Which teams shot and made the most threes per season?
+What was their percentage?
+- Is there a correlation between three-pointers made/attempted and wins in a given season?

 ### Data Analysis